Master's Program

 Academic Track

-The academic track is designed for individuals who aspire to a career in teaching or writing history at the college level, but who are not yet ready to enter a PhD program.
-Students in the academic track are required to enroll in the two-semester Core Seminar in historical theory and research during their second (or final) year in the program (or earlier with the approval of the Graduate Program Director and the student's Primary Advisor), and otherwise to generally follow the course of study of incoming doctoral (PhD) students.
-Students are only admitted to this track for studies beginning in the fall.
+The academic track is designed for students who aspire to a career in teaching or writing history at the college level, but who are not yet ready to enter a PhD program.
+Students on the academic track are required to enroll in the two-semester Core Seminar in historical theory and research during their second (or final) year in the program (or earlier with the approval of the Graduate Program Director and the student's Primary Advisor), and otherwise to generally follow a course of study similar to that of incoming doctoral (PhD) students.

 Academic Track Requirements